SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - **Moreover, Recruitments are usually held in October November.
 Many students go home for a whole week during Diwali or Dussehra, or have a one-week PESU IO course, which can't be changed regardless of how interested they are in the Debsoc.**
 - We do get swamped with requests from these people who were sick or out of town, and care enough to text us because they want to join the club.
-- +You can't measure this texting as the only indication of interest to join the club, because there are people who would like to express interest, who are unaware that they can text the clubheads and beg to join this way.
+- +You can't measure such texting as the only indication of interest to join the club, because there are people who would like to express interest, but are unaware that they can text the clubheads and beg for this.
 - + If you do send out a message asking for all the absentees to dm you, then you can use this as indication of interest.
 It's extreme and unnecessary to initiate the text conversation yourself in the dms of everyone on the group you see.